Read the story of how the Canal & River Trust came to be

 Our canals and rivers are glorious places to walk in the winter and we have 2,000 miles of pedestrian-friendly towpaths for you to explore.
 This winter, escape the noise and hustle of busy city streets and step onto the towpath into a calm and tranquil world.

 There’s no question that a walk by the water leaves you feeling refreshed, revitalized and ready for anything.
-Whether it's the stress of Christmas shopping, the dark evenings or even the central heating in your office that is leaving you cold, getting out and about in the fresh air will make everything seem better.
+Whether it's the dark evenings or even the central heating in your office that is leaving you cold, getting out and about in the fresh air will make everything seem better.
 And the winter months can be some of the most beautiful on the network.

 Whether you’re a seasoned birder or just out for a winter walk, our canals and rivers can be a great place to spot birds this season.

 You can’t walk too far along a towpath without stumbling across the welcoming lights of a friendly pub, café or teashop.
 Perfect to warm you up en-route.
 Of course our canals and rivers also offer historic lock flights, charming hump-backed bridges and glimpses of the past such as rope marks and mile posts, which all add interest to a winter walk.

 The wonderful thing about walking along our canals and rivers is that the ground is (nearly) always flat and it’s (virtually) impossible to get lost.
 So you can go wherever takes your fancy.
 Lace up your walking boots, head for your favourite canal and simply follow your nose.
 Find your nearest canal on our local to you page.